EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 involving Mr. Keating.

-Moreover, contrary to Mr. Michaud's assertions, only the final sentence of the Executive Summary --- rather than the final paragraph --- recounts Mr. Synnott's assessment of the probability of Mr. Keating commencing litigation against Equisoft.
+Moreover, contrary to Mr. Michaud's assertions, only the final sentence of the Executive Summary---rather than the final paragraph --- recounts Mr. Synnott's assessment of the probability of Mr. Keating commencing litigation against Equisoft.
 The remainder of the paragraph merely recounts underlying facts that are not shielded by the